 Just what we needed, another thing for parents to worry about.
-A new study released Wednesday found that an alarming number of popular baby food and formula products contained lead, arsenic and BPA—including 80 percent of infant formula, which tested positive for arsenic.
+A study released in October 2017 found that an alarming number of popular baby food and formula products contained lead, arsenic and BPA—including 80 percent of infant formula, which tested positive for arsenic.

 The study, conducted by the Clean Label Project, tested approximately 530 baby food products, including formula, baby food, toddler drinks and snacks—all of which were purchased within the last five months.